 (B) The crane/derrick has been repaired and is working properly.

 (ii) If there is a warning (tag-out or maintenance/do not operate) sign on any other switch or control, the operator must not activate that switch or control until the sign has been removed by a person authorized to remove it, or until the operator has verified that the requirements in (b)(i)(A) and (B) of this subsection have been met.

 For additional lockout/tagout procedures for electrical circuits, see WAC 296-155-429

 (69) If crane/derrick adjustments or repairs are necessary:

-(a) The operator must, in writing, promptly inform the person designated by the employer to receive such information and, where there are successive shifts, to the next operator; and
+(a) The operator must, in writing, promptly inform the person designated by you to receive such information and, where there are successive shifts, to the next operator; and

-(b) The employer must notify all affected employees, at the beginning of each shift, of the necessary adjustments or repairs and all alternative measures.
+(b) You must notify all affected employees, at the beginning of each shift, of the necessary adjustments or repairs and all alternative measures.

 (70) All cranes and derricks mounted on barges or other floating structures must meet the requirements as outlined in ASME B30.8-2004 for construction, installation, inspection, maintenance and operation.

 (71) Swinging locomotive cranes.
 A locomotive crane must not be swung into a position where railway cars on an adjacent track could strike it, until it is determined that cars are not being moved on the adjacent track and that proper flag protection has been established.